AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Supply

 When you **go to buy something with gold on hand**, if it’s something readily available in the settlement you’re in, you can buy it at market price.
-If it’s something special, beyond what’s usually available here, or non-mundane, roll+Cha. ✴On a 10+, you find what you’re looking for at a fair price. ✴On a 7–9, you’ll have to pay more or settle for something that’s not exactly what you wanted, but close.
+If it’s something special, beyond what’s usually available here, or non-mundane, roll+CHA. ✴On a 10+, you find what you’re looking for at a fair price. ✴On a 7–9, you’ll have to pay more or settle for something that’s not exactly what you wanted, but close.
 The GM will tell you what your options are.

 ## Recover